-Use Descriptive Page Titles
+Descriptive Page Title

-Search engines use these titles to help evaluate the page’s subject matter, and typically display the titles prominently as links on the results page.
-So a well-worded page title helps potential visitors discover your content via searches, and increases the likelihood that they will select it from the list of search results.
+Search engines use page titles to help evaluate the page’s subject matter, and also typically display the titles prominently as links on the results page.
+A well-worded page title can help potential visitors discover your content in a list of search results.

-What you can do:
+Steps you can take: